tech-learning-collective/tech-learning-collective.github.io/_events/event-2022-12-03-hex90-transposition.md

 HEX90 — a queer hacker salon in NYC

 Change has come again.
-It arrives on the airwaves, in the storms, over the wires.
-Some fear it, others welcome it, and few deny it.
+It arrives streaming on the airwaves, in the storms, over the wires.
+Some fear it, others welcome it, but few deny it.
 Change transports us from where we were to where we must next be.
 It is not inevitable, for we are the change.
 They will fight for stagnation, but we will not be stopped.

 Transitions make us powerful.
 Transformation showed us difference, gave us perspective, and taught us adaptability.
 We have learned to reconfigure the world through command injection, and to reconfigure ourselves through hormonal injections.
-To hackers, these are the same: when we reconfigure ourselves, we reconfigure the world, when we reconfigure the world, we reconfigure ourselves.
+To hackers, these are the same: when we reconfigure ourselves, we reconfigure the world.
+When we reconfigure the world, we reconfigure ourselves.

 Transpose this and that.
-Move there to here.
 Redefine the problem.
-Discard the premise.
-Take it one round at a time.
-Repeat.
+Substitute the premise.
+Shift bits left.
+Cycle one round at a time.
+Repeat for block after block.
 Again.
 Faster.
 FASTER.
 Continue until nothing is the same, and beautiful differences are all that remain of the source.

 This night, we celebrate transposition, the oldest witchcraft.